 Improving CBRN defence capabilities

-NATO continues to significantly improve its CBRN defence posture with the establishment of the Combined Joint CBRN Defence Task Force (CJ-CBRND-TF), the NATO CBRN Reachback capability, the Joint CBRN Defence Centre of Excellence (JCBRN Defence COE), the Defence against Terrorism COE, and other COEs and agencies that support NATO's response to the WMD threat.
+NATO continues to significantly improve its CBRN defence posture with the establishment of the Combined Joint CBRN Defence Task Force, the Joint CBRN Defence Centre of Excellence and its affiliated CBRN Reachback Element, the Defence against Terrorism Centre of Excellence and other COEs and agencies that support NATO's response to the WMD threat.
 Allies continue to invest significant resources in capabilities ranging from CBRN reconnaissance and decontamination to warning and reporting, individual protection, and CBRN hazard management.

 Combined Joint CBRN Defence Task Force

 The Task Force is led by an individual Ally on a 12-month rotational basis.
 Under normal circumstances, it operates within the NATO Response Force (NRF), which is a multinational force designed to respond rapidly to emerging crises across the full spectrum of Alliance missions.
-However, the Task Force may operate independently of the NRF on other tasks as required, like helping civilian authorities in NATO member countries for example.
+However, the Task Force may operate independently of the NRF on other tasks as required – for example, supporting civilian authorities in NATO member countries, if requested.

 Joint Centre of Excellence on CBRN Defence

-The JCBRN Defence COE in Vyškov, Czech Republic, was activated in July 2007.
-It is an international military organisation sponsored and manned by the Czech Republic, France, Germany, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia, the United Kingdom and the United States.
+The Joint CBRN Defence Centre of Excellence (COE) in Vyškov, Czech Republic was activated in July 2007.
+It is an international military organisation sponsored and staffed by Canada, the Czech Republic, France, Germany, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia, the United Kingdom and the United States.
 It is also open to partners that want to become contributing countries.
 Austria joined the Centre as the first such contributing country in 2016.

 The COE offers recognised expertise and experience in the field of CBRN to the benefit of the Alliance.
 It provides opportunities to improve interoperability and capabilities by enhancing multinational education, training and exercises; assisting in concept, doctrine, procedures and standards development; and testing and validating concepts through experimentation.
 It has thus supported NATO's transformation process.

-The COE integrates a CBRN Reachback Element (RBE), which reached full operational capability (FOC) in January 2016.
-This Reachback capability provides timely and comprehensive scientific (technical) and operational CBRN expertise, assessments and advice to NATO commanders, their staff and deployed forces during planning and execution of operations.
-The RBE, together with its secondary network which comprises various civilian and military institutions is able, if needed, to operate 24/7.
+The COE integrates a CBRN Reachback Element (RBE), which reached full operational capability in January 2016.
+This Reachback capability provides timely and comprehensive scientific, technical and operational CBRN expertise, assessments and advice to NATO commanders, their staff and deployed forces during planning and execution of operations.
+The RBE, together with its secondary network (which comprises various civilian and military institutions), is able to operate 24/7, if needed.

 Standardization, training, research and development